replikation/bioinformatics_side/docs/atom.md

 ## Installing pylama (corrects python scripts)

-* to install it, you need to install the linter-python package in atom
+* you need to install the linter and linter-python package in atom
 * also you need to install pylama in python3

 ```bash